iontodirel/find_devices/README.md

 ## Development

-You can using `Visual Studio` or `VSCode` for remote Linux development.
-My setup include a Linux machine running Ubuntu 22.03 Desktop, and I SSH into it.
+You can use `Visual Studio` or `VSCode` for remote Linux development.

+My setup include a Linux machine running Ubuntu 22.03 Desktop, and I only SSH into it.
+I do the development in Windows in VSCode or Visual Studio.

+### VSCode

+I have CMake Tools, Cpp Tools, and Remote - SSH tools installed.
+They provide the developer experience for editing, building and debugging.

+I run VSCode on Windows.

 ## Limitations